-Waves are caused by the transfer of energy from the wind to the sea (not to be confused with tides which are caused by the Moon).
+Waves are caused by energy transfer from the wind to the sea (not to be confused with tides that the Moon causes).
 As the wind blows over the surface of the sea, it creates friction forming waves.
 In deep water, water molecules within a wave move in a circular movement.
-It is only in shallow water that the water itself is moving forward, which occurs along the coastline where the land meets the sea.
+It is only in shallow areas that the water itself moves forward, which occurs along the coastline where the land meets the sea.

 The size of a wave depends on its fetch.
-The fetch of a wave it the distance it travels.
+The fetch of a wave is the distance it travels.
 The greater the fetch, the larger the wave.

 Wind speed also has a significant effect on the size of waves.
 The stronger the wind, the larger the wave because of the energy transfer.
 Finally, wind duration also affects the size of a wave.
 The longer the wind blows over the sea or ocean, the larger the wave.

-As waves move into shallow water, they begin to stack up as frictional drag with the seabed increases, the base of the wave is slowed down, so the top part is travelling faster.
-This causes the wave to tilt, break and move towards the shore in the surf zone as illustrated in the video below.
+As waves move into shallow water, they begin to stack up as frictional drag with the seabed increases, the base of the wave is slowed down, so the top part is travelling faster, causing the wave to tilt, break and move towards the shore in the surf zone, as illustrated in the image above.

 Waves can be constructive or destructive.